Aguascalientes Mexico Travel Guide

 Some attractions or smaller businesses might have reduced operating hours compared to peak times.

 Most visitors entering Mexico for tourism, business, or transit do not need a visa for stays up to 180 days.
-This encompasses citizens of the United States, Canada, European Union countries, the United Kingdom, Australia, New Zealand, Japan, and many Latin American nations.
+This includes citizens of the United States, Canada, European Union countries, the United Kingdom, Australia, New Zealand, Japan, and many Latin American nations.
 Citizens from other countries may need a visa.
-The visa application process typically means applying at a Mexican embassy or consulate in your home country country.
+The visa application process typically means applying at a Mexican embassy or consulate in your home country.
 Verify specific requirements for your nationality well before your travel date via IVisa or VisaHQ.

 Valid for the duration of your stay (6 months recommended).